-That said, this isn’t a long workout.
+That said, the great thing about Strong Curves workouts is they aren’t very long.
 Don’t have time to spend hours in the gym?
 Most people don’t.
 What makes this program accessible for the average woman is that it’s easy enough to knock it out in 30-45 minutes a day.
 Perfect for the busy woman.

 #30 Make sure you choose the correct starting point.

 If you’re not a beginner, you may find the beginner plan (Bootyful Beginnings) to be too easy.
 In that case, you’ll want to try the more advanced program (Gluteal Goddess).
 The main difference is the latter is that volume of reps decrease in exchange for increasing weight.

 #31 Don’t wear your wedding ring.

 While wedding rings might keep away unwanted advances at the gym, they also put you in danger.
 If you don’t believe me, then just Google “ring avulsion.”
 Actually, don’t — you won’t be able to unsee that.
 Instead, take off your ring when you lift.
 Or get a silicone ring off Amazon (they’re super cheap and safe!).